dotherightthing/wpdtrt-debug/README.md

-# DTRT Helpers
+# DTRT WP Debug

-Utilities for use in themes and plugins.
+Debugging utilities for use in themes and plugins.

 ## Usage